algorys/redissue/README.md

 ### Other options:

 * server: override the server url and the API key.
 You must define these in `server.json` file at root of redissue folder.
-Then use: `server="first".

 Example of _server.json_ file: